iamNavid1/Cosmos_demo/README.md

 ## Installation

-1. Create a new environment and activate it
+1. Create a new environment and activate it (preferably with Python 3.9.16)

 2. Clone the repository:
     ```sh